 Creativity is the exit sign to a life of boredom.
 Creativity opens a gateway of possibility for the mind.

 The simplest way to go from boredom to creativity is to ask your mind (or child) a question.
 The brain is built to solve and will instantly jump on the opportunity to create.

 The simplest questions work best.
-For a task related things you may ask: What is another way I can do this?
-For situations where others are involved you may ask: How can I make this person smile?
-Or, I wonder what this person is thinking (or feeling) in this moment?
+For task-related things, you may ask: What is another way I can do this?
+For situations where others are involved, you may ask: How can I make this person smile?
+Or, I wonder what this person is thinking (or feeling) at this moment?

 The reason for this post comes down to this.
 Boredom is a terrible state of mind to be in.
 Every moment of the day contains magic in it if we remember to ask or look.

 Think about this:

 Your life is the first attempt.
 No one has ever had your attributes, challenges, and possibilities.
 You have never been done before….and neither has anyone else.

 Life is always creating itself new.
 Things may seem the same or feel steady and fixated but don’t be fooled.
 The world, your life, is always in constant flux.

 Creativity is the gateway to vitality and a life well-lived.
 If boredom is creeping in on you (or your child), it is time to ask better questions.

 What can you create a little different today?
 Who can you connect with to break your static view of who they are?
 How can you approach today with renewed novelty that all things are not as our boredom has assumed?